Tubestr/tubestr-ios/Docs/MultiDeviceImplementationPlan.md

         return NostrKeyPair(secretKey: derivedSecret)
     }

-    // Key package for MLS
-    func createKeyPackage(for subkey: NostrKeyPair, relays: [String]) async throws -> String {
+    // Key package for MLS — must be generated on the device that will join so MDK stores the MLS keys locally. func createKeyPackage(for subkey: NostrKeyPair, relays: [String]) async throws -> String {
         return try await mdkActor.createKeyPackage(
             forPublicKey: subkey.publicKey.hex,